Esarhaddon: Military campaigns

 Like a fish I caught him up out of the sea and cut off his head.
-His wife, his sons, the people of his palace, property and goods, precious stones, garments of colored wool and linen, maple and boxwood, all kinds of treasures of his palace, in great abundance, I carried off.
-His widespreading peoples – there was no numbering them, cattle, sheep and asses, in great number, I transported to Assyria.
+His wife, his sons, the people of his palace, property and goods, precious stones, garments of coloured wool and linen, maple and boxwood, and all kinds of treasures of his palace, in great abundance, I carried off.
+His widespread people—there was no numbering them, cattle, sheep and asses, in great number—I transported to Assyria.